 and one heavy company.
 The fast rifle companies and machine gun company

 were all equiped with VW-166 schwimmwagen to increase their cross-country

-of SS-Panzer Regiment 2 on 14th October 1942 and the division was renamed
+of SS-Panzer Regiment 2, respectively (1, 2).
+15 October 1942 the division was renamed

 as SS-Panzergrenadier Division "Das Reich" to fit its combat

 ability.
 SS-Hauptsturmführer Christian Tychsen remained command of the second battalion and took command of the SS-Panzer Regiment 2 in 1943.
 The fast rifle regiment

 "Langemarck" had only one battalion after the second battalion

 left the regiment but they distinguished themselves in the third battle of Kharkov/Ukraine